Generic profile picture

 More specifically, my main research focus centres broadly around financialization, defined for these purposes as relating to the dynamic interaction between financial markets and the strategy and governance of non-financial corporations, primarily of the pharmaceutical and biotech industries.
 Appropriately enough, given the massively increased interest in financialization since the Global Financial Crisis, my first publication on this subject dates from 2008.

 Finally, I am also interested in supervising doctoral students.
-At the moment, I am supervising three DBA (Doctorate in Business Administration) students, two of whom are based in different African countries and the third, in the Middle East.
+To date I have supervised to completion two DBA (Doctorate in Business Administration) students, based in different African countries and am finishing the supervision of a third, in the Middle East.
 Their research topics are quite diverse and include risk management strategies by SMEs in a particular region of Nigeria and bankers’ decision-making practices during a period of substantial economic volatility in part of southern Africa.
+I have also supervised to completion two other doctoral students, one of whom explored the risk of fraud in an NGO based in a country still highly traumatized by a recent bitterly fought war.